PEMF Sleep Therapy: Improve Your Rest Quality Naturally

 Using PEMF in the morning or afternoon can disrupt circadian rhythms instead of aligning them.

 ✅ Schedule sessions 30–60 minutes before bedtime.
-Low-frequency PEMF boosts melatonin and reduces cortisol.
+Low-frequency PEMF increases melatonin levels and lowers cortisol.

 4. Medical or Lifestyle Interference